GreenSoupDeveloper/GreenSoupDeveloper/README.md

 im a principiant programmer, i live in Venezuela and i like the soup lol.

-I can code in C#, HAXE, HTML5, CSS, Python, Java, C and make Android Apps. im currently learning Assembly and C++
+I can code in C#, HAXE, HTML5, CSS, Python, Java, C, make Android Apps and a lot of stuff that im lazy to put here. im currently learning Assembly and C++

 im currently learning the OS development ah.